Words and Context Are Important

 Then God said, Let the waters teem with swarms of living creatures, and let birds fly above the earth in the open expanse of the heavens. - Genesis

-This is straight forward.
+This is straightforward.
 God spoke, and it happened.
-The oceans were filled with fish and the birds were flying through the skies.
-All of them created simply by God speaking.
-Not by God making them out of water.
+He filled the lakes and oceans with fish and created the birds (and other flying things) so that they could fly through the skies.
+All of them created by God speaking them into existence, not by God making them out of water.
+I am using the New American Standard Bible (NASB) translation.
+However, maybe the humanists are reading a different translation.
+Let’s see what the KJV says:

-Once you have read the specific verses being referenced, what next?
-Get the context of those verses.
+Once you have read the verses the humanist references, what next?
+Read the context of those verses.

-What God did was to form each animal, and each type of bird, from the ground.
+What God did was to form an example of each animal, and each type of bird, from the ground.
 This was not a new creation.
 It simply was God's way of showing the animals and birds to Adam.

 There is no contradiction here.